ImKringle/Ptero-Things/README.md

 3. Click the green Import Egg button
 4. Browse to the json file you saved earlier
 5. Select what nest you want to put the egg in.
--> *Note:If you want a new nest you need to create it before importing the egg.* <-
+Note:If you want a new nest you need to create it before importing the egg.
 </p>

 **Games**